-3. Highlighting one column
+3. Highlighting one column using comparison table

 Use a modern-looking 2 column comparison table to highlight differences between packages.
 Show your sales staff or even potential clients the benefits of your premium offering over the standard plan.
 This can be modified to add additional packages or offerings by adding additional columns.

 Comparison tables can also be beneficial when planning detailed solutions.
 Although checkmarks and x’s are highly effective ways to convey simple information, you may use text to provide more nuances and details.

 Use the comparative analysis template to compare several items using text.
 By putting the different features on the table you can paint a fuller picture for your audience.